-Sales is a world where intentions matter more than anything else.
-Customers can smell a scammer from a mile away, and they won’t hesitate to take their business elsewhere.
+Sales is a world where good salespeople and their intentions matter more than anything else.
+Customers can smell a scammer from a mile away and don’t respond favorably to the traditional pitch-and-tell approach.
+They won’t hesitate to take their business elsewhere.

 In this article, we wanted to shake things up.